diku-dk/futhark/docs/man/futhark-lsp.rst

   Inferred types of bindings will be shown for e.g. lambda arguments, function arguments, let bindings or loop bindings.

+Code Actions

+  Every name binding with an inlay type hint has an associated code action that inserts exactly the type ascription the virtual text shows.
+  If the type contains any inferred type variables or sizes, they will also be introduced at the appropriate position.

 SEE ALSO
 ========